 Patient advocates can be friends or family members, or hired professionals.
 Among hired professionals, you will find some advocates with medical backgrounds, some without; some with specific oncology experience and some with experience in other fields of medicine; also, some will work for the medical institution providing your care, and others work independently, representing only you.

-Why do you or your loved one needs a patient advocate?
+Why do you or your loved one need a patient advocate?

 What does a patient advocate do?